Roald87/motherfucking-rss-reader/README.md

-# Motherfucking RSS feed reader
+# Motherfucking RSS reader

-A basic RSS feed reader, in the spirit of the motherfucking websites.
+A basic RSS reader, in the spirit of the motherfucking websites.

 An rss reader without
 - registration